yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

   * ocp-route is deleted

     * ocp-route controller will first delete L7 rule and L7 policy.

     * In case no other L7 policy is pointing s1_pool, the ocp-controller will delete s1_pool and notify s1 endpoint that no ocp-route is pointing to it.

+    * In case no other L7 policy is pointing s1_pool, the ocp-controller will delete s1_pool and notify s1 endpoint that no ocp-route is pointing to it.